Can't find an answer below? Contact us

 Our high quality audio stories come from a variety of public radio producers such as NPR, WBUR, Michigan Public Radio, Living on Earth, etc. We curate the best of public radio for use in the classroom.
 We also hire teachers to write our lesson plans.

 Listenwise is a free service for individual teachers to find high quality audio stories that work well in the classroom.
-Listenwise PREMIUM is a school solution that allows teachers to create custom online assignments from in-depth lesson resources.
-Literacy supports, such as interactive transcripts and key vocabulary, are delivered directly to students who need them, whether you are blended, flipped or 1:1.
-See how it works.
+Listenwise PREMIUM is a school solution that allows teachers to assess listening comprehension and support language acquisition.
+Literacy supports, such as interactive transcripts and key vocabulary, are delivered directly to students who need them, whether you are blended, flipped or 1:1 See how it works.

 We’d be happy to talk with you.
 Contact us about Premium.
 We offer annual school subscriptions for a single subject area (Science, Social Studies or ELA) or for the whole cross-curricular library.

 At a minimum, teachers need a computer or tablet with a modern browser and an Internet connection.
 If you are using PREMIUM, you will also want your students to have access to computing devices.